atlassian/data-center-helm-charts/docs/docs/examples/storage/aws/s3/CONFLUENCE.md

     roleArn: arn:aws:iam::37583956:role/confluence-s3-role
 ```

-Below is an example policy that needs to be attached to the role:
+Below is an example policy, providing appropriate S3 access to Confluence, that needs to be attached to the role:

 ```json
 {